The Homecoming (film)

-The Homecoming is a 1973 British-American drama film directed by Peter Hall based on the play of the same name by Harold Pinter.
+The Homecoming is a 1973 British-American drama film directed by Peter Hall and starring Paul Rogers, Ian Holm, Cyril Cusack, Terence Rigby, Michael Jayston and Vivien Merchant.
+It was written by Harold Pinter based on his 1964 play of the same title.
 The film was produced by Ely Landau for the American Film Theatre, which presented thirteen film adaptations of plays in the United States from 1973 to 1975.
 The film was screened at the 1974 Cannes Film Festival, but was not entered into the main competition.

 Plot

 Teddy brings his wife home to meet his estranged family.

 Cast

 All cast members from the play's first performance in 1965 reprise their roles here, with the exception of Cyril Cusack and Michael Jayston who replace John Normington and Michael Bryant respectively.